The Ins and Outs of Buying a Senior-Accessible Home

 What type of housing are you looking for?
 Does an apartment or single-family home fit your lifestyle better than the two-story home you raised your family in?
 Once you stop working and retire, you’ll need to consider how much can you afford to pay for a mortgage and if you want to be close to your family.

 Take into consideration your health (as well as your spouse’s health), because if either of you has a medical condition that requires attention now or will in the future, you may want to look for housing near a medical facility.
-You’ll also want to think about how much it will cost you to buy a senior-accessible home.
-Prior to making a purchase, it’s important to research accessible housing in your area.

 Look into the neighborhood